digitalWestie/digitalWestie.github.io/training.md

 - Open Data in Practice
 - Achieving Impact & Engagement with Open Data

+If you're interested training do get in touch.
+Training needn't be delivered as one of these workshops but they are outlined below to give an idea of the content.

 ### 'Open Data in Practice'

 This workshop serves as an introduction to Open Data.
 It includes some practical work to help build literacy around data and data publishing.